FH-Cloud-Computing/website/docs/index.md

 ## Exercises

 Exercise sections are provided on the [exercises page](/exercises/).
-Each exercise session is provided as a written tutorial and a video as well. **All content is present in the video and the text** so you only need to use the format you prefer.
+Each exercise session is provided as a written tutorial.
 Source code is provided as a [Git repository](https://github.com/FH-Cloud-Computing).

 **You are expected to do each exercise session at least once.**